 Before you can stop skin damage, you have to know what causes it.
 There are three main causes of skin “aging:” sun exposure, smoking, and time.

 The sun wreaks the most havoc on your skin.
 Termed “photoaging,” the sun causes skin to become coarse, dull, and leathery.
 The skin thins and loses its elasticity.
 Wrinkles, irregular hyperpigmentation, and visible blood vessels (telangiectasias, or “spider veins”) follow.
-UV exposure also causes your leading to open comedones, or “blackheads.”
+UV exposure also causes your pores to dilate leading to open comedones, or “blackheads.”
 Even sun exposure that does not result in burns contributes to photoaging.
 And don’t be fooled into thinking that tanning beds are an easy way out.
 Tanning beds cause even more sun damage than the sun itself and have been associated with melanoma, a dangerous type of skin cancer.
 Worshipping the sun now will come at a cost later.

 Finally, time alone will also cause the skin to age, but to a lesser extent.
 You can see its effects most clearly in areas that do not see the sun, the buttocks being the prime site.
 The skin is smooth and unblemished without discoloration.
 However, elastic fibers that give skin its bounce slowly degenerate over time leading to a soft and loose appearance.